Machiasport, Maine: History

 In 1633, the Plymouth Company established a trading post here to conduct business with the Native Americans.
 But this was part of Acadia, territory which New France considered its own.
 So in 1634, the trading post was sacked by French forces from Port Royal under the command of Charles de Saint-Étienne de la Tour.

 In 1770, the area was granted by the Massachusetts General Court to 80 petitioners, 54 from Scarborough.
 It was first part of Machias, incorporated in 1784, then set off and incorporated as Machiasport in 1826.

 In 1775, following the capture of the British ship HMS Margaretta by locals under leadership of Jeremiah O'Brien, the residents built a small breastworks here to guard the mouth of the Machias River and the area settlements.
 Later that year, the British sent four ships under the command of Sir George Collier that defeated the local militia, destroyed the breastworks, and burned several buildings.
 In 1777, the fort was rebuilt as a crescent shaped four-gun battery.
 In 1781 it was made part of the national defense and named Fort O'Brien.
 In 1808–1809, Lemuel Trescott of Eastport oversaw the construction of a blockhouse, barracks and battery.
 During the War of 1812, in September 1814 the British captured the fort and burnt the barracks.

 In 1863, during the American Civil War, Fort Machias was built adjacent to the ruins of Fort O'Brien.
 It was a five-gun earthworks fort with Napoleon 12-pound cannon.
 It was actively manned from 1863 to 1865.
 In 1923, the U.S. government transferred the sites of both forts to the state of Maine.
 As of 2006, they are managed as a historic site by the Maine Bureau of Parks and Lands.
 In 1969, they were added to the National Register of Historic Places, as structure #69000024.

+Machiasport has been the setting of several ethnographic documentary films about its inhabitants by the anthropologist and filmmaker Anna Grimshaw.